Learn matter mgmt 2x

 Challenges in Matter Management

-• Fragmented Information: In the absence of a centralised system, information may be scattered across multiple platforms.
+• Fragmented Information: In the absence of a centralised system, information may be scattered across multiple platforms and missed by legal teams.

-• Communication Gaps: Misunderstandings or miscommunications can hinder case progress.
+• Communication Gaps: Miscommunication between the legal department and wider business can hinder case progress.

 • Manual Processes: Relying on manual operations can be time-consuming and error-prone.